Ashwwi/Goaldiggers-Iot_SCDFXIBM/README.md

 ![Video transcription/translation app](image here)

-1. Fire is detected by the machine?
+1. Fire is detected by the device?
-2. Machine broadcast this information to IBM Watson
+2. Device broadcast this information to IBM Watson
 3. Notification is send to authoratives
 4. (Should we add that residents can get notfication as well idk)